How Utilitarian Are OpenAI's Models Really? Replicating and Reinterpreting Pfeffer, Kr\"ugel, and Uhl (2025): Conclusion

 \subsection{Summary}

-On the trolley problem, it looked as if reasoning leads to utilitarianism, but instead reasoning just leads to response robustness.
-All models share a utilitarian default, they differ only in whether safety refusals and indecision mask it.
+On the trolley problem, it looked as if reasoning leads to utilitarianism, but instead, in my data, reasoning just leads to response robustness.
+All four models produce near-uniformly utilitarian answers on some prompt variants; they differ in whether refusals and indecision displace those answers on other variants.
 On the footbridge dilemma, reasoning and non-reasoning models behave distinctly.
-Reasoning models reach 43--71\% utilitarian responses on prompt variants that describe the scenario while non-reasoning models remain at \pct{0} across all variants.\footnote{With the repeatedly noted exception of GPT-4o-mini on the neutral prompt variant.} The original prompt underestimates this effect by an order of magnitude, perhaps because safety refusals get triggered that mask this default.
+Reasoning models reach 43--71\% utilitarian responses on prompt variants that describe the scenario while non-reasoning models remain at \pct{0} across all variants.\footnote{With the repeatedly noted exception of GPT-4o-mini on the neutral prompt variant.} The original prompt underestimates this difference by an order of magnitude, perhaps because the specific phrasing of the original prompt triggers safety refusals.

 More important than the replication are the learnings it yielded for the associated methodology: Single-prompt, single-timepoint moral evaluations of LLMs are unreliable.
-Multi-prompt robustness testing---which I show, if need be, can already be done on a shoestring at $N{=}100$ per cell---should be standard practice.
+Multi-prompt robustness testing---which can be done on a shoestring at $N{=}100$ per cell---should be standard practice.
 And \modelfont{system\_fingerprint} and other API response fields that one might deem superfluous should be recorded.

 The practical recommendations and concerns of \textcite{pfeffer2025} remain not only untarnished but strengthened.
-Continuous monitoring, research into ethical behavior of LLMs, and fostering reflective deference among users are goals whose relevance and urgency are only reinforced by my findings here.
+Continuous monitoring, research into the ethical behavior of LLMs, and fostering reflective deference among users are goals whose relevance and urgency are only reinforced by my findings here.